Color Yourself Refreshed

 Hang Your Art

 Get out the pictures you want to hang and lean them against the wall or arrange them on the floor to get a first impression.
 Consider cutting out paper the size of your pictures and tape them to the wall to see the overall pattern.
 Try to hang art at eye level unless you’re creating a vertical pattern.
-The best part is you can always switch it
+The best part is you can always switch it out later.

 Add Class With Molding